 Important and caution callouts appear in the same style.

-You can use the warning
+You can use the error

-directive to warn users about negative consequences.
+directive to inform users about errors..

 You can also use the danger